pschanely/CrossHair/README.md

 Hit Ctrl-C to exit.

+## IDE Integrations

+Not yet, but stay tuned.
+As mentioned above, CrossHair wants to run in the background, but IDE integrations could reflect CrossHair results directly in your editor.

 ## Limitations

 An (incomplete) list of present limitations.
 Some of these will be lifted over time (your help is welcome!), some may never be lifted.